 2. Laboratory Work (25%) - Your laboratory instructor will submit at the end of the semester a grade (from 0 - 100) that reflects your performance in lab.
 Please note that this grade is worth one-quarter (25%) of your final grade in the course!
 Take lab very seriously - it can make or break your grade.

 3. Class Leader (2%) - Once during the semester you will be assigned to be our "Class Leader".
 On this day it is your responsibility to:

-5. Assignments/Class Participation (5%) - This component of your final grade will reflect your performance on any assignments (Special Topics Days) and your participation in class.
+4. Assignments/Class Participation (5%) - This component of your final grade will reflect your performance on assignments.
+Typically there will be one formal assignment in every unit.

 To determine your approximate grade at any time during the semester, simply divide the total number of points you have accumulated by the total possible.
 This information will always be provided.
 In addition, I will periodically provide you with a grade report.
 You should check this report for accuracy and to give you an indication of your progress.
 Keep all of your graded work, including lab work, for your records.

 Never hesitate to come and talk to me about your grade, or any aspect of the course, at any time during the semester!

 S/U grading is NOT available for this course; students who are not science majors should please heed this warning.

 APPEALS: You have the option of appealing the grading you've received on any assignment or exam question.
 To do so, type on a separate sheet of paper your rationale for why you should receive credit for the question.
 Be sure to frame your argument carefully and concisely.
 Turn in your typed appeal and the exam or assignment to me before the next exam - no appeal will be accepted after the date of the subsequent exam (or within one week of returning an assignment).
 Please note that if I have made any errors in grading your exams (i.e., incorrectly counted up points, mis-marked a question) please see me immediately and I will correct the error without the need for an appeal.